Who are the Ethnic Minorites?

 To learn more visit en.wikipedia.org/wiki/List_of_ethnic_groups_in_Burma & oxfordburmaalliance.org/ethnic-groups.html.

-For the past 50 years, civil war has left Burma one of the poorest countries in the world.
-Since 1962, a brutal military junta has been persecuting ethnic minorities, leaving over 3,000 villages destroyed and countless thousands left homeless and fleeing from their own homes.
+For the past 60 years, civil war has left Burma one of the poorest countries in the world.
+Since 1962, a brutal military junta has been persecuting ethnic minorities, leaving thousands of villages destroyed and countless thousands left homeless and fleeing from their own homes.

 Resettling in the U.S.A.

-Some Burmese Karen in refugee camps in Thailand are eligible for resettlement to third countries, including the U.S.A., in a program sponsored by the United Nations.
-If they are approved for relocation, these families and individuals go through a rapid (weeks-to-months) orientation including immunization clinics and some minimal English language training.
-Once they arrive, the relocated refugees face particular challenges in relocating from rural areas of Burma and Thailand to highly industrialized and developed countries like the U.S.A.
-In the U.S.A., the refugees within a short space of time (approximately 3-6 months) must:
+Some Burmese in refugee camps in Thailand were eligible for resettlement to third countries, including the USA, in a program sponsored by the United Nations.
+If they were approved for relocation, these families and individuals went through a rapid (weeks-to-months) orientation including immunization clinics and some minimal English language training.
+Once they arrived, the relocated refugees faced particular challenges in relocating from rural areas of Burma and Thailand to highly industrialized and developed countries like the USA.
+In the USA, the refugees were required to:

 - Find suitable accommodation